tanfwong/rfsoc_notes/_sources/ch2/hls.md

    operation scheduling, creating data path and register pipeline, generating control logic and interfaces for the kernel, etc, from the high-level C/C++ description of the DSP kernel, interface, and constraint specifications.
-The tool synthesizes the micro-architecture design into a RTL realization of the DSP kernel that can be further processed by Vitis and Vivado.
+The tool translates the micro-architecture design into a RTL realization of the DSP kernel that can be further processed by Vitis and Vivado.